apearson22/grantHallRepo/INSTALL.md

 'whitenoise.middleware.WhiteNoiseMiddleware',

 7) Create Procfile
-> vim Procfile
+ vim Procfile

 8) add in Procfile
 web: gunicorn it394.wsgi --log-file -

-8)Establish the connection to Heroku
-> heroku git: remote -a rocky-everglades-63868
+8)Establish the connection to Heroku heroku git: remote -a rocky-everglades-63868

-9) commit files from the local repo
-> git add .
-> git commit -a -m "<purpose of commit>"
+9) commit files from the local repo git add . git commit -a -m "purpose of commit"

-10) Push local repository to Herkou
-> git push heroku master
+10) Push local repository to Herkou git push heroku master

 This should allow you to have your application deployed to heroku.
 You can visit the site to see view logs of successful and unsuccessful builds or you can use:
->heroku logs
+> heroku logs

 The site to upload the git repository to establish the heroku connection is https://git.heroku.com/rocky-everglades-63868.git